UHBiocomputation/UH-biocomputation-web/content/20180228-handling-variability-in-model-transformations-and-generators.rst

 aspect-oriented techniques.
 These techniques are important ingredients for the aspectoriented model-driven product line engineering approach presented in [13].

-Secondary paper by Rose et al: A Feature Model for Model-to-Text Transformation Languages

-Model-to-text (M2T) transformation is an important model management operation, as it is used to implement code and documentation generation; model serialisation (enabling model interchange); and model visualisation and exploration.
-Despite the creation of the MOF Model-To-Text Transformation Language (MOFM2T) in 2008, many very different M2T languages exist today.
-Because there is little interoperability between M2T languages and rewriting an existing M2T transformation in a new language is costly, developers face a difficult choice when selecting a M2T language.
-In this paper, we use domain analysis to identify a preliminary feature model for M2T languages.
-We demonstrate the appropriateness of the feature model by describing two different M2T languages, and discuss potential applications for a tool-supported and model-driven approach to describing the features of M2T languages.

 **Date:** 28/02/2018 |br|
 **Time:** 16:00 |br|